BADVIN vehicle history report for

 2009 Chevrolet Malibu LT FWD 4D Sedan 2.4L 4cyl.
 Gasoline

-ODO | 7661 mi (Hidden text) |
+ODO 7661 mi (Hidden text)

-Date | ended 3 years ago sold for $7180 |
+ended 3 years ago

-Sale Website Type | dealer auction |
+Sale Website Typedealer auction

 sale information provided by user #138660